JohnnyCarvi/flightcontroller_configs/README.md

 # Flight Controller Config Repository

 Welcome to the Flight Controller Config Repository!
 This repository is dedicated to storing configuration files for various flight controllers used in my 3D Printed drones.
+You can learn more about my drones here --> www.carvalhais.ch

 ## Contents